swaroop1904/keypointnet/README.md

 ```

-The functions defined in this repo has been either adapted from or directly taken (Transformer class, blender render script and few of the loss function) from https://github.com/tensorflow/models/tree/master/research/keypointnet and follows the original license under the original repo.
+The functions defined in this repo has been either adapted from or directly taken (Transformer class, blender render script and few of the loss functions) from https://github.com/tensorflow/models/tree/master/research/keypointnet and follows the license under the original repo.